 In some cases, the cause of the infection that leads to PID is unknown.
 Such cases may be the result of normally harmless bacteria found in the vagina.
 These bacteria can sometimes get past the cervix and into the reproductive organs.
-Although harmless to the vagina, these types of bacteria can cause infection and symptoms in other parts of the body.

 Symptoms of PID

 The symptoms of PID are fairly general, which means it can be difficult to diagnose.
 The symptoms may include:

 - pain around the pelvis or lower abdomen

 - discomfort or pain during sex that is felt deep inside the pelvis

 - bleeding between periods or after sex

 - fever and vomiting

 - pain in the rectum (back passage)

 If diagnosed and treated early, the complications of PID can be prevented.